To familiarize yourself with the Morningstar Base Charts library, you can:

 Sketch’s Library feature allows you to define any

-By hosting an MBC Sketch Library in a OneDrive folder, we can share a single, centrally managed library of symbols that will automatically update as we add new charts to MBC.
+By hosting our shared MBC Sketch Library file in the Design SharePoint, we can share a single, centrally managed library of symbols that will automatically update as we add and change charts in MBC.

 Follow the below steps to set up the MBC Sketch Library on your machine:

-Sync button in the toolbar to sync the MDS Design Assets folder to your machine.
-If you haven’t installed OneDrive on your machine yet, you’ll need to download the application through the App Store and follow the setup instructions.
+Sync button in the toolbar to sync the Libraries folder to your machine.
+If you haven’t installed OneDrive on your machine yet, you can find instructions and a video walkthrough on how to do so on the Design SharePoint homepage.

 Unlink from Library.
 The shared MBC Sketch Library file is locked to prevent accidental editing.